A 5 Star Professional Development Center

 This is a tough one!
 I “grew up” on ScubaPro, so I still have a number of these laying around.
 When I’m just diving one tank, then my primary regulator is a smoked out MK19 in DIN with a black G260.
 That thing is bullet proof and has a diaphragm the size of a baby’s head!
 Breathing off that second stage is like tipping our head back and letting the air just slide down into your lungs.

-That being said, all of my stage bottles have either MK25 or AC25 (Cressi) 1st stages with DiveRite XT4 second stages, and my deco O2 bottle is a Hollis, primarily because it’s green and fancy, but also because it breathes SO NICE.
+That being said, all of my stage bottles have either MK25 or AC25 (Cressi) 1st stages with DiveRite XT4 second stages, and my deco O2 bottle is an oxygen cleaned Dive Rite XT1-XT-4, primarily because it breathes SO NICE.

 If I had to pick just ONE dive computer...